Woodville, Texas: Geography

-According to the United States Census Bureau, the town has a total area of 3.2 square miles (8.2 km2), all of it land.
+According to the United States Census Bureau, the town has a total area of 3.2 square miles (8.2 km2), all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Woodville has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 2,403 people, 1,084 households, and 724 families residing in the town.